ericvaish/Pothole-Geo-Tagging/README.md

 ### 8. Considerations / Tests

 1. Make sure time is getting updated(as the output video files save time as their name).
 We need to make sure time is getting updated to ensure no override of content.
-2. Turn on hotspot automatically when raspi reboots.
-Source : https://www.raspberrypi.com/tutorials/host-a-hotel-wifi-hotspot/
+2. Turn on hotspot automatically when raspi reboots.Source : https://www.raspberrypi.com/tutorials/host-a-hotel-wifi-hotspot/
 3. Make sure the recordings are getting saved in the SSD.